grafana/k6-docs/docs/sources/v0.50.x/set-up/set-up-distributed-k6/usage/scheduling-tests.md

 # Schedule k6 tests

-While the k6-operator doesn't support scheduling k6 tests directly, you can schedule tests with the `CronJob` object from Kubernetes directly.
+While the k6 Operator doesn't support scheduling k6 tests directly, you can schedule tests with the `CronJob` object from Kubernetes directly.
 The `CronJob` would run on a schedule and execute the creation and deletion of the `TestRun` object.

 Running these tests requires a little more setup than a standalone test run.